ubc-library-rc/sentiment-analysis/content/introduction.md

 * 5 emotions: anger, disgust, happiness, surprise and sadness

 4. **Feature or Aspect-Based Sentiment Analysis**\
+A text can contain multiple sentiments.
+A standard binary positive/negative analysis does not reflect these differing sentiments expressed in different aspects of a single text.

-Texts are dissected to identify the features of a product that are discussed and the sentiments expressed about these features or aspects.
-In many cases, a binary positive/negative does not reflect differing sentiments expressed in different aspects of a single text.\
+In aspect-based sentiment analysis, texts are dissected to identify the features (or aspects) of a product that are discussed and the sentiments expressed about these features or aspects.
 For example, a restaurant reviewer may love the food but be frustrated with the service.

 ![feature based sentiment](/content/images/feature_based_sentiment.png)